For Local Board of Appeal and Equalization dates and times click here.

 If you are a property owner and you believe that your Estimated Market Value or Classification is incorrect, please contact our office first.
 Also, consider viewing the Frequently Asked Questions section of this website and read both sides of your Notice of Valuation and Classification.

 If an agreement is not reached after contacting our office, you may present your case to the Local Board of Appeal and Equalization.
 The Board consists of members of the local township board or city council.
-The Board meets each spring and you may search the dates, times and location of each meeting here once available or visit our News & Meetings tab at the top of the main Assessor page.
+The Board meets each spring and you may search the dates, times and location of each meeting here once available.

 Board of Appeal and Equalization Schedule